Isotop7/crux-install-guide/README.md

 # Crux install guide

-Tested on Crux version 3.6
+- Supported Crux version: `3.6`
+- Install steps may also work on other Crux versions

 ## Thunar